MilenkoTrifkovic/ExpenseTracker2.0/README.md

 - Refactor the codebase for cleaner architecture and replace suboptimal widgets with more appropriate alternatives.
 - Expand unit and widget tests to cover more UI flows and edge cases.
+- Improve security by avoiding hardcoded URLs and sensitive values inside the codebase—for example, moving function URLs to environment variables or secure configuration.